 Add Some Humor

 Disclaimer: Before you do this, know your audience.
 There’s an appropriate time to debut your coveted Tiger King background and then there’s not.
 If in question, skip Joe Exotic and stick with your natural background.
 On the flip side, we’re all living in some uncomfortable times, and a little humor can go a long way.
-So long as you read the room and keep things respectful, a witty background might bring some smiles to your team.
+So long as you read the room and keep things respectful, witty video conference backgrounds might bring some smiles to your team.

 Hide Your Home

 Let’s face it, we don’t all live in HGTV featured homes.
 Many of us are squeezing an “office” into a space that was never set up to be one.
 These days, a home office could be your kitchen or your bedroom or closet!
 We’re sharing these spaces with our family, and we’re going a bit stir crazy, and it’s a lot of work to keep the makeshift home office ready for video prime time.
-A simple virtual background can clean that space up in seconds!
+Video conference backgrounds can clean that space up in seconds!

 Brand Your Presence

 Every space is an opportunity for your brand to shine, even virtual ones.
 Consider this virtual space a billboard for your brand, free of charge.
 Every time you enter a conference, you can highlight your company, its products or services, and its values.
 That said, don’t overdo it.
 It’s important to consider these interactions as virtual extensions of how we’d behave in a physical meeting.
-When it comes to branding your virtual background, ask yourself “what would I put on a branded polo?”… that’s what you’re going for here.
-Here’s a couple examples of branded backgrounds we use at Duckpin.
+When it comes to branding your video conference backgrounds, ask yourself “what would I put on a branded polo?”… that’s what you’re going for here.
+Here’s a couple examples of branded video conference backgrounds we use at Duckpin.

-How Can I Set Up a Virtual Background?
+How Can I Set Up Video Conference Backgrounds?

-Before you start working on designing your custom virtual background, it’s important to check whether your video conference tool or app supports virtual backgrounds.
+Before you start working on designing your custom video conference backgrounds, it’s important to check whether your video conference tool or app supports virtual backgrounds.
 If they do, you’ll want to pay close attention to the size and resolution specifications required for the background image, making sure it does not appear grainy, low quality, or distorted.

 Finally, one last consideration is the usable space on the image.
 Don’t forget that YOU will be in front of this image, so consider how much space you’ll take up and design around that space.
 For example, you wouldn’t want to put your company logo in the center of the image, as you’ll likely cover it during meetings.